COACHING

 Adaptation of strategies

-Outcomes: The engagement produces demonstrated progress, documented learning, sustained practices, and a follow-up plan.
+Outcomes: This phase produces demonstrated progress, documented learning, sustained practices, and a follow-up plan.

 FAQs